aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlam-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Python developers often need to convert XLAM to DOTX files for various reasons.
+XLAM files are Excel Add-in files which are used to store macros and other customizations.
+DOTX files are Microsoft Word templates which are used to create documents with predefined styles and formatting.
+Converting XLAM to DOTX allows developers to use the same customizations and macros in Word documents.

-For a Python developer, who is trying to add a XLAM to DOTX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLAM and DOTX files.
+<h2>How Aspose.Total Helps for XLAM to DOTX Conversion</h2>
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which can help developers to automate the conversion process.
+It provides APIs for different file formats including XLAM and DOTX files.
+The conversion process is mainly in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLAM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLAM file to HTML.
+This API provides a wide range of features for manipulating Excel files.
+It can be used to read, write and convert Excel files to various other formats.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into desired Microsoft Word format.
+This API provides a wide range of features for manipulating Word documents.
+It can be used to read, write and convert Word documents to various other formats.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLAM to DOTX files.
+It provides a wide range of features for manipulating different file formats.
+It also provides a simple and easy to use API which can be used to quickly convert XLAM to DOTX files.

 {{% /blocks/products/pf/feature-page-summary %}}